 SFK will be revisiting these objections in the days ahead as we consider our next move.
 We believe that the two technological fixes proposed by the applicant do nothing to address the real problem of the cumulative effects of IPUs, the resulting contributions to climate change and loss of biodiversity, and the increasing industrialisation of farming and its impact on local landscapes and communities.

 As many of you are aware the original planning application was decided under delegated powers by the Planning Officer.
 A request by our local County Councillor to call in the substantially amended re-application has been refused on the grounds that it should have been “called in” 21 days after the original application for it to be assessed by the full planning committee, unless substantially different information is brought to bear.
 We dispute this but as a result of the refusal the resubmission can only be put before full Planning Committee if the Head of Planning makes that decision.
 SFK takes the view that objections to the planning application would be far more likely to receive proper consideration in a democratic and transparent manner if put before the full planning committee.

 Another Judicial Review may be necessary if the re-submitted application is passed.
 However, we intend to do all we can to get it refused outright and our lawyers are committed to helping us achieve this outcome.
-But if we are to stand any chance of finally stopping this planned intensive poultry unit WE NEED AS MANY OBJECTIONS AS POSSIBLE TO BE LODGED BY THE APRIL 26TH DEADLINE.
+But if we are to stand any chance of finally stopping this planned intensive poultry unit WE NEED AS MANY OBJECTIONS AS POSSIBLE TO BE LODGED BEFORE THE PLANNING PROPOSAL IS CONSIDERED.

 The application and associated documents can be viewed by going to http://pa.powys.gov.uk/online-applications/?lang=EN and looking for application number 19/0743/FUL.
 Submissions and objections should be emailed to email@example.com or posted to Planning Services, County Hall, Spa Road east, Llandrindod Wells, LD1 5LG.